whaynes/STCW23/jekyll/assessments/Engine/OICEW-6-2A.md

 ### Condition

-{{ "Aboard ship, or in an approved simulator, given the engineering log book, the pertinent standing orders, the oil record book, and proper safety equipment." | markdownify }}
+Aboard ship, or in an approved simulator, given the engineering log book, the pertinent standing orders, the oil record book, and proper safety equipment.

 ### Performance requirement